My Story

 And I noticed across my friends that is also where they started theirs – car loan payments, credit card debts, college loan debts, or sometimes a mixture of them all!

-Here are my thoughts on why we were each able to get a hold of their finances:
+Here are my thoughts on why we were each able to get a hold of our finances:

 1. We found resources or mentors that we could check in with and have transparent discussions with